mukesh-kumar-singh/EPO_DTU2023/README.md

-# This hosts hands on tutorials for EPO activities at DTU, 2023.
+# This hosts hands on tutorials for LIGO-India EPO activities on gravitational-wave data analysis at DTU, 2023.